Immunization and conflict

-Today, almost 7.7 million of unimmunized children live in fragile or humanitarian settings, including countries affected by conflict.
-Children living in conflict are often the most vulnerable to disease outbreaks like measles and polio which can cause death or profound disability.
+In 2019, an estimated 8.6 million unvaccinated and under-vaccinated children lived in countries affected by conflict, fragility or where polio remains endemic.
+Children living in conflict are often the most vulnerable to disease outbreaks like measles and polio, which can cause death or profound disability.

 Globally, measles, diarrhoea, respiratory infections and malnutrition are major causes of childhood illness and death.
-In conflict and emergencies, effects of these maladies can worsen.
+In places affected by conflict and emergencies, these maladies exact staggering tolls.

-When children contract measles in non-conflict settings, fewer than 1 percent of them die.
-In areas where crowding and malnutrition are rife, such as refugee camps, children dying from measles can soar to up to 30 percent of cases.
-Overcrowding and lack of basic necessities like food, water and shelter make children even more vulnerable to disease.
+When children contract measles in non-conflict settings, fewer than 1 per cent of them die.
+But in areas where crowding and malnutrition are rife, such as refugee camps, children dying from measles can soar to 30 per cent of cases.
+Overcrowding and lack of necessities like food, water and shelter make children even more vulnerable to disease.

 "Conflict creates an ideal environment for disease outbreaks," says UNICEF Chief of Immunization Robin Nandy.
 "Children miss out on basic immunizations because of the breakdown – and sometimes deliberate destruction – of vital health services.
 Even when medical services are available, insecurity in the area often prevents them from reaching children."